 Things were different now.
 The heating was working and the rooms were warm.
 My middle daughter was visiting and we were cheery.
 At the only free table at the bar the chairs were wet so I asked one of the men if they, who were seated under a canopy, had a couple of spare dry ones.
 These were passed over and after ordering a couple of drinks, I sat down, lit a cigarette and waited for my daughter.
 The young men were in an end-of-the-week celebratory mood, and chatty.
-By the time she arrived ten minutes later, I'd discovered that the first, Richard, was in his thirties and worked in the building trade and vineyards.
-Not only that but by astonishing coincidence he'd gone to the same school in England as, and been best pals with, the son of a close friend of mine.
+By the time she arrived, I'd discovered that the first, Richard, was in his thirties and worked in the building trade.
+Not only that but by coincidence he'd gone to the same school in England as, and been best pals with, the son of a close friend of mine.
 He proudly told me about the time he and my friend's son, then aged seventeen, escaped with scratches after they wrote off a car driving it into a tree.
 The young Mancunian sitting across from Richard was an electrician who also lived and worked here.
 The third man was local, a stonemason, spoke in perfect English about his travels to Africa, Greece and Turkey.
 'If you want work here, there are two things, rocks and vineyards, the rest is seasonal,' he told me unprompted.
 I've given myself a two year deadline to write, learn French (I had virtually none), and scratch a living.
-People are incredulous.
-But I fell in love with Provence nine years ago and having lived, not through choice, for most of my 51 years, in a large post-industrial town in the West of Scotland, I needed a change.
+People were incredulous.
+But I had fallen in love with Provence years ago and having lived, not through choice, for most of my 51 years, in a large post-industrial town in the West of Scotland, I needed a change.
 I was worn out.
 The Var, why not?

 My ears pricked up hearing about work possibilities, but the arrival of my daughter had the effect of silencing the men for several moments.